 Myth: Bankruptcy will cause you to lose your home, your vehicle or other prize possessions.
 While you may have to liquidate some assets, depending on the type of bankruptcy, the goal is not to leave you destitute.
 The goal of bankruptcy is to help you rebuild your life, and taking away your home or your car is not likely to help achieve that goal.

 This may be your lifeline.
 A bankruptcy lawyer can help.

 No one expects to end up declaring bankruptcy but we've seen many times that this financial reset can be a key step toward building a happier, financially stable life.
 If your debt is overwhelming and you're considering declaring bankruptcy, our law firm can help.
-Contact us today for a free consultation.
+Contact us today for a consultation.